OPERATION OUR TOWN AWARDS GRANTS FOR DRUG ABUSE PREVENTION

 Funding awarded will be used to fund educational materials, incentives, healthy snacks, field trips, and individual assistance to youth at-risk enrolled in three after-school programs held within the low-income housing developments of Evergreen Manors, Fairview Hills, and Logan Hills.

-Home Nursing Agency Foundation: Healing Patch
+Home Nursing Agency Foundation: The Healing Patch Children’s Grief Program

 20 Sheraton Drive, Altoona (814) 947-7027